lidofinance/lido-improvement-proposals/LIPS/lip-31.md

 Invariant is enforced upon every new stETH mint.

-For the already minted, external shares should stay reasonably overcollaterized to accommodate locked increase due to the historically-positive stETH token rebase.
+For already minted external shares, vaults must maintain sufficient total value to cover the increasing locked value (liability + reserve) due to the historically-positive stETH token rebase.
-Overcollaterization is controlled with the appropriately chosen `RR` and `FRT` values to allow fine-grainted control:
+The health of overcollateralization is monitored through two thresholds:
 - block new minting requests when the `RR` threshold breached
 - allow force rebalance to be made by the protocol when the `FRT` threshold breached